pth2020/pth2020/README.md

 <h2> About me </h2>

 Hello!
 My name is Paulos Tesfazghi.
-I'm a passionate and self-driven Software Engineer with a strong foundation in mathematics and computing.
-My journey into software development was accelerated by completing an intensive Software Engineering Bootcamp, where I became proficient in:
+I'm a passionate and self-driven **Software Engineer** with a strong foundation in mathematics and computing.
+My journey into software development accelerated through hands-on experience developing three full-fledged projects and completing an intensive **Software Engineering Bootcamp**.
+This experience helped me become proficient in:

 **<li>Python, Django</li>**